-At least one 12 volt socket is provided in your vehicle.
+At least one 12 volt socket and one 5V USB charging socket are provided in your vehicle.
 For its position, please refer to the Location of Key Facilities chart.

 The mains hookup cable, provided as standard with the vehicle, is stored under one of the seats.